Facing Denials and Decisions with Incomplete Information

 Here’s what’s going on right now, in real time (you may be reading this while I sit in the infusion center): my tumor markers are rising by about hundred points each month, something that has never happened in all the nine (9) years I’ve been living with Stage IV Metastatic Breast Cancer (MBC).
 We’ve learned to rely on the tumor markers, to ask for scans sooner each time there is an upwards trend and each time the scans have confirmed that the markers showed the way.
 But in the past, the trends might show an increase of 2 or 5 or 10, not 100.

-At the same time, with bloodwork taken mere days apart at similar times in the chemo cycle, the ctDNA results are falling, nearing the undetectable range.
-This is only the third time in all the years I’ve been getting regular Signatera testing that the results are diverging from tumor markers and never by this much and never in a sustained trend.
+At the same time, with bloodwork taken mere days apart at similar times in the chemo cycle, the ctDNA results are falling precipitously, down over 90% since the high value of 139 as I came off my last line of treatment.
+This is only the third time in all the years I’ve been getting regular Signatera testing that the results are diverging from tumor markers but never by this much and never in a sustained trend.

 The two pieces of information seem to be having entirely different conversations.
 One whispers concern.
 The other offers steady reassurance.
 And I am left standing between them, trying to decide whether to move scans sooner.
 Trying to determine whether anxiety is speaking or intuition.
 Trying to figure out whether I am witnessing progression or simply the last gasps of the dying cancer cells (and sooooo hoping for the latter).